hpoliset/pmp-excel-ingestor/README.md

 Access the site using
 >> http://localhost:8080/ingest/inputForm (select the valid excel file in src/test/resources/v21ValidEventDate.xlsm)

-If prompted for User/Password on accessing the above link: use user/pmp
+When prompted for User/Password on accessing the above link: use user/pmp